-Kendra Hampton serves as the administrative liaison to parents for policy administration and academic development.
-She is also responsible for instructional strategies, scholar performance, after school and Saturday tutoring, special events, community activities, and family impact issues.
+Kendra Hampton serves as the administrative liaison to Principals for policy administration and academic development.
+She is also responsible for overseeing effective implementation within all campuses of instructional strategies, scholar performance, special events, community activities, and family impact issues.

 Kendra brings over ten years of experience in one-on-one tutoring, classroom instruction, and school administration in traditional public, private, and public charter school systems.
+She has served as Beta Academy’s Assistant Principal for two years, and Principal for three years before moving into the role of Chief of Schools.
 These experiences helped to shape her educational philosophy, which developed around the central principles of high expectations for both students and teachers and a school culture of excellence.
 Kendra values the uniqueness of each scholar and regards parental and community support as essential elements for a highly effective educational experience.